-BARI, Italy – There are two Marias: a Nunzia and a tiny street where women make pasta all day and night.
-That sounds like the beginning of Italian Fables by Italo Calvino that my nonno used to read to me — incredulous stories of mean men with no noses, clever old witches, picky young women, persistent princes, outrageous problems, and even more outrageous endings), it’s true tale that I’ve lived and keep living every time I visit the coastal town of Bari, Puglia’s largest port city on the Adriatic Coast.
+Once upon a time were two Marias, a Nunzia and a tiny street where women make pasta all day and night.
+Though this sounds like the beginning of one of Italo Calvinos’ Italian Fables by Italo Calvino (incredulous stories of mean men with no noses, clever old witches, picky young women, persistent princes, outrageous problems, and even more outrageous endings), it’s true tale that I’ve lived and keep living every time I visit the coastal town of Bari, Puglia’s largest port city on the Adriatic Coast.
 Bar is a delicious and living food fable.

-In a tiny alley called via dell’Arco Basso, women of all ages spend their days and evenings mixing, rolling, cutting, and drying Bari’s bounty: beautiful handmade pasta of varying sizes that will go into my mouth and on the tables of houses and restaurants throughout the province.
-Orecchiette, cavatelli, flour pasta, chick pea flour pasta.
-This is their job, life, and love.
-I can’t help but feel like one of Calvino’s capricious characters, maybe the girl from “And Seven!” (the fifth story in the Italian Fables collection).
-I peek through windows and doors.
+Orecchiette are ear-shaped pasta, and Bari’s bounty.
+The women of Arco Basso are ceremonious handmaking pasta of all kinds.
+Orecchiette, cavatelli, flour pasta, chick pea flour pasta, which will go into my mouth and on the tables of houses and restaurants throughout the province.
+I can’t help but feel like one of Calvino’s capricious characters, maybe the girl from “And Seven!” (the fifth story in the Italian Fables collection)as I peek through windows and doors.

 St. Nick gets two shout-outs in Bari every year, with celebrations from May 7-9 and on December 6.
 Bari’s pasta ladies make a local sweet called cartellate, wheel-shaped Christmas cookies for the celebration and for the Christmas season, which the city whole-heartedly celebrates.
 On December 6, single women dance three times around the lucky column for a love life pick-me-up.
 I look around for “Silver Nose” (story #9), but don’t see him.

-Maria is exactly whom I envisioned when listening to the tale of Prezzemolina, a no-nonsense strega-nonna, bosomed, aproned, and armed with a pair of tongs.
+Maria is exactly whom I envisioned when listening to the tale of Calvino’s Prezzemolina, a no-nonsense strega-nonna, bosomed, aproned, and armed with a pair of tongs.
 Maria has been deep-frying sgagliozze since the 1970s.
 She throws some salt on them (they look “Dear as Salt,” I tell myself – story #54) and hands me a bag of six for 1 euro.
 I am bewitched.